ls-paulattara/APDC/README.md

 # Au Pied De Cochon Reporting Web App

+### Project Resources

+This project is using Firebase for the following:
+- Users Database: Firebase Realtime DB
+- Orders Database: Firebase Firestore DB
+- Locations Database: Firebase Firestore DB
+- Backend: Firebase Functions
+- Reports Storage: Firebase Storage (working but not being used due to customer changing their mind)
+- Hosting: Firebase Hosting
+- This site was created using Firebase as a back-end for authentication, user db, cloud functions, and hosting.
+O the front-end, React, along with [Semantic UI for React](https://react.semantic-ui.com/)

-### Welcome
+### Hosting

 The web app is deployed using Firebase hosting.

-The official reporting application for the live account (store ID: 648564) is available [here](https://au-pied-de-cochon.web.app/)
+The official reporting application for the live account (store ID: 648564) is available [here](https://au-pied-de-cochon.web.app/).

-The reporting application for the sandbox account (store ID: 649413) (lots of test data) is available [here](https://ls-strategic-apis.web.app/)
+The reporting application for the sandbox account (store ID: 649413) (lots of test data) is available [here](https://ls-strategic-apis.web.app/).

-This site was created using Firebase as a back-end for authentication, user db, cloud functions, and hosting.
-O the front-end, React, along with [Semantic UI for React](https://react.semantic-ui.com/)
+### Documentation

-Public documentation that was shared with the customer can be found [here](https://docs.google.com/document/d/17zrPIYwdgGASc8qpmKXxsTRKmZQr5n6aQxYrBcooDxY/edit?usp=sharing)
+Public documentation that was shared with the customer can be found [here](https://docs.google.com/document/d/17zrPIYwdgGASc8qpmKXxsTRKmZQr5n6aQxYrBcooDxY/edit?usp=sharing).

+Internal documentation can be found [here](https://docs.google.com/document/d/183P8aQX4IN49a6kn74GqT35Yyzi8bQklcTWX4UC9d2g/edit?usp=sharing).

+### Run Locally
+To run the project locally, the following steps are needed:

+1. npm run start
+2. Navigate to localhost:3000
 To deploy changes made, the following steps are needed:

+### Deploy Change

 Front-End